saisandeep-1233/GreenBasketProject/README.md

 - Technologies used

 Getting started:

-1)Node.js and npm installed.
+- Node.js and npm installed.
-2)Java and Maven for Spring Boot.
+- Java and Maven for Spring Boot.
-3)A compatible database (e.g., MySQL, PostgreSQL) with schema created.
+- A compatible database (e.g., MySQL, PostgreSQL) with schema created.

 Installation: